keya-desai/MovieLens-Recommender-System/README.md

 ![](images/result_2.png?raw=true)

-Detailed analysis is discussed in the Report.
+The approaches and the results are described in detail in the attached report.